arcalumis/warp-in-the-box/README.md

 #### 6. Part One is Finished!
 Exit the terminal and log in as the user you've created. ####
 - Now you have a user with ssh access setup, and a config file waiting for you in your new user's home directory when you log in.
-- The config file merely contains the web address you entered towards the end of the previous step.
+- The config file merely contains the web address and email you entered towards the end of the previous step.
 - You can use this initial setup script to quickly create a new sudo user anytime if that's all you're after.

 #### 7. Now we'll create the setup file for Part Two.
 This script will: ####